-With both historical and contemporary works, the Illustrations Collection of the Library and Archives of the Royal Botanic Garden Edinburgh (RBGE) provides an illustrated timeline of the development of botanical art from the late 17th century through to the present day, including original works by artists such as Lilian Snelling, John Nugent Fitch and Margaret Stones.
+With both historical and contemporary works, the Illustrations Collection of the Library and Archives of the Royal Botanic Garden Edinburgh (RBGE) provides an illustrated timeline of the development of botanical art from the late 17th century through to the present day, including original works by artists such as Lilian Snelling, John Nugent Fitch, Stephen Caine and Margaret Stones.
 The Collection also provides an insight into the history of the Garden through illustrations commissioned by several of its Regius Keepers, notably John Hope and John Hutton Balfour, and by artists that are particularly associated with the organisation including Robert Kaye Greville, Eve Bennett and Rodella Purves.

 In addition to the collections of original drawings and paintings, the Collection includes teaching diagrams and posters, nature prints and architectural plans of the Garden.
 There is also a substantial photographic collection including works by Anna Atkins, Joseph Rock, George Forrest and Robert Moyes Adam, and more than 60,000 photographic slides and glass-plate negatives.